 In summary, soap and water will clean most surfaces and can be used safely by the consumer and is least damaging to the cleaned surface.
 Use of bleach, chlorine dioxide, quarterly ammonium salts, and certain alcohols can be effective but one must follow the manufacturer’s guidelines and understand the limitations of each agent and its hazards by being properly licensed, trained, equipped, (and insured!).

 Of course, none of these agents are intended to decontaminate sites suspected of bioterrorism.
 These situations must be handled by enforcement agencies and decontamination experts.

-Our primary service areas for Mold Control Services are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for Mold Control Services are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.